-In the real life the input stage will not reach 49dB of gain, the feedback network will reduce this levels to 18.6 dB approx. In the image below the voltage gain of the input stage is shown varying the fuzz potentiometer.
+In the real life, the input stage will not reach 49dB of gain, the feedback network will reduce this levels to 18.6 dB approx. In the image below the voltage gain of the input stage is shown varying the fuzz potentiometer.

 The above graph shows a high pass filter with a cut-off frequency of 14Hz (18.6 -15.
 6 = 3dB) all frequencies below 14Hz will suffer an attenuation 6dB/oct.
 This is due to the RC filter created by C1 and the input impedance (5KΩ approx.):

 note: The hump originated when the fuzz control is set to minimum (the lowest dark green trace) is due to the C2 bypass capacitor which creates also filter (C2 - RFUZZ).
 This effect is more noticeable when the gain of the pedal is low because it has more signal feedback coming from the output through R4.
-When the gain goes high the feedback is smaller and the high pass filter influece is less important.
-The relationship beween feedback and gain is explained in the Feedback Network Section.
+When the gain goes high the feedback is smaller and the high pass filter influence is less important.
+The relationship between feedback and gain is explained in the Feedback Network Section.

-FF Sound Signature I: Asymmetrical Clipping: For maximum dynamic range Common Emitter amplifiers are usually biased to have a collector voltage (VC) equal to VCC/2, in this case it should be -4.5V.
-In the fuzz face the Q1 collector voltage sits around -1.6V, so the voltage swing on the positive semi-cycle is much bigger than in the negative semi-cycle.
+FF Sound Signature I: Asymmetrical Clipping: For maximum dynamic range Common Emitter amplifiers are usually biased to have a collector voltage (VC) equal to VCC/2, in this case, it should be -4.5V.
+In the Fuzz Face the Q1 collector voltage sits around -1.6V, so the voltage swing on the positive semi-cycle is much bigger than in the negative semi-cycle.